run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/additional-features/mobile-and-field-service/apps/citsmart-field-service-manual.md

-title: CITSmart Field Service (FS) application manual
+title: CITSmart GO application manual
-Description: The purpose of the CITSmart FS application is to make offline technical attendance (when the attendant has no connection).
+Description: The purpose of the CITSmart GO application is to make offline technical attendance (when the attendant has no connection).
-#CITSmart Field Service (FS) application manual
+#CITSmart GO application manual

-The purpose of the CITSmart FS application is to make offline technical attendance (when the attendant has no connection).
+The purpose of the CITSmart GO application is to make offline technical attendance (when the attendant has no connection).

 Before getting started
 --------------------------

 1. Have configured the application in the ITSM instance;

-2. Install the CITSmart FS application in the mobile (Android and iOS);
+2. Install the CITSmart GO application in the mobile (Android and iOS);

 3. It's necessary to delegate technical tasks in the CITSmart website so it'll be possible to field attendance in offline.